tomasszz/Drumpad/readme.txt

-Drumpad v1.5
+Drumpad v1.6

+- Works best on Chrome.

-You can use mouse to play or keyboard.
+You can use mouse or keyboard to play.

 Key mapping acording drumpads layout: